jarv/jarv.org/content/posts/go-channels-sse.md

 ### First issue: Concurrent calls to Send()

 If we have a large number of clients, calling `Send()` concurrently then we may end up in a race condition causing the channel to block.
-In the above code if one sender is adding an item to the channel on line `21` just as another sender reaches that line after line `20` the channel will block because it's trying to add to a full channel.
+In the above code if one sender adds an item to the channel on line `18` as another sender adds an item on line `21` the channel will block because it's trying to add to a full channel.

 Here are two possible options to resolve it:
 1. Wrap `Send()` in a locking Mutex
 2. Use a single Go routine that moves data in and out of the channel

-Option (2) (also shown in [this blog post](https://tanzu.vmware.com/content/blog/a-channel-based-ring-buffer-in-go)) creates an input and output channel and moves data between them.
+Option (2) creates an input and output channel and moves data between them.

 Here is an implementation using two channels: